Are All Handmade Soaps the Same?

-Making soap is not that difficult.
-But making great natural soap is a skill that matures with increased knowledge and experience.
+Making natural soap is not that difficult.
+But making awesome soap is a skill that matures with increased knowledge and experience.

 Every bath and shower will become a relaxing, enjoyable experience.

 Some "handmade" soap companies purchase pre-made, mass-produced soap base, melt it down, toss in a bunch of botanicals and fragrance oils and call it handmade soap.
-It's like making a cake from scratch versus making a cake by enhancing a box mix.
+This "melt & pour" soap is like making a cake from a box mix versus making a cake from scratch.

 While I admit that I have made some interesting desserts using box mixes, nothing beats the quality of something truly handmade from scratch, where you know the quality, purity, and freshness of each ingredient.

-Each bar of soap--made, cut and trimmed by hand, and cured for 8 to 10 weeks--is unique.
+Each bar of natural soap--made, cut, and trimmed by hand, and cured for 8 to 10 weeks--is unique.

-The silky smoothness of our all natural homemade soaps comes from the finest natural soap-making ingredients available.
+The silky smoothness of our handmade natural soaps comes from the finest natural soap-making ingredients available.

 At Chagrin Valley Soap we believe that natural is better.

-It does not make sense to create "all natural" products with plant-based oils and butters that are grown using toxic pesticides, that contain genetically modified organisms (GMOs), or that use solvents or other toxic chemicals in their processing.
+It does not make sense to create "handmade" products with plant-based oils or butters that are grown using toxic pesticides, contain genetically modified organisms (GMOs), or that use solvents or other toxic chemicals in their processing.
 How is this "natural?"

 Inspired by our love of nature and gardening, Chagrin Valley Natural Soaps are handmade with herbs, seeds, grains, flowers, vegetables, fruits, and natural botanical essential oils to provide natural color, aromatherapy, texture, and gentle exfoliation.